 Students have a right to appeal their Financial Aid Suspension if they are not meeting the Financial Aid Satisfactory Academic Progress requirements.
-Appeals must be submitted by the specified deadline as indicated on the Suspension Letter.
 The circumstances that contributed to the poor academic performance and how the student will be able to meet the minimum Satisfactory Academic Progress requirements in the upcoming semester must be included in the appeal.
 Illness or injuries to the student or the death of a student's relative are examples of potential extenuating circumstances.
-The Financial Aid Appeals Committee will review and respond to appeals in writing within two weeks of receipt.
+The Financial Aid Appeals Committee will review and respond to appeals in writing within two to four weeks of receipt.